Rucadi/nixsh/README.md

 NixSH tries to solve most of the common problems when using any SHELL-scripting language.

+# Requirements
+- bash
+- nix (or nixstatic) with experimental commands
+- jq

 # Do not replace bash, improve it!

 You don't need to replace your scripts to begin getting the benefits of using nixsh!